Modernized Oil & Gas Leasing Protects Taxpayers

 Up-To-Date Rental Rates

-Updated Minimum Bids
+Up-To-Date Minimum Bids

-Until recently, the minimum amount companies could bid at auctions for federal oil and gas leases hadn’t been updated for nearly 35 years.
+Until 2022, the minimum amount companies could bid at auctions for federal oil and gas leases hadn’t been updated for nearly 35 years.
 Bidders had to pay a mere $2 per acre to purchase leases on federal land.
 Of the 544,000 acres sold at auction in 2020, roughly 37% of all acres sold received the minimum bid.

 Most federal land and oil and gas production on federal land is concentrated in the West.
 States where federal land is leased get roughly half of all revenue from the leasing process and production, such as auction bids, rent, and royalties.
 This means that state taxpayers were also losing big under the old system and will benefit equally from recent reforms that will bring in more revenue.